Publish your local plan data

 Each dataset has a reference field.

-- unique within your data
+- is unique within your data

 Date values